-- 1. Please be ready online at least 5 minutes before the meeting starts. - 2.
-Print this script so you can keep the participants in view on your screen. - 3.
-Read the BLACK and UN-ITALICISED parts of the script only, as is, and keep the meeting clipping along so we can read more and hear more shares. - 4.
-Write down everyone's name who does service during the meeting so you can thank them at the end. - 5.
-Each reader reads ONE paragraph, then shares for two minutes max.
+Please make sure you are on the line at least 5 minutes before the meeting starts.

+Please read the BLACK parts of the script only, as is, and please keep the meeting clipping along so we have more time for shares.
+Any text in BLUE should not be read out!

+Please be sure to write down everyone's name who volunteers for service during the meeting so you can thank them at the end.